grafana/loki/docs/sources/clients/promtail/configuration.md

 ### consulagent_sd_config

 Consul Agent SD configurations allow retrieving scrape targets from [Consul's](https://www.consul.io) Agent API.
-When using the Agent API, each running promtail will only get services registered with the local agent running on the same host when discovering new targets.
+When using the Agent API, each running Promtail will only get services registered with the local agent running on the same host when discovering new targets.
 This is suitable for very large Consul clusters for which using the Catalog API would be too slow or resource intensive.